lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 > Textile crittercism attends to work that takes critterly form, to practices that use animal and insect by-products, and to art that stages creatureliness (embracing touch and the body’s base necessities for survival) as an oppositional tactic in the face of masculinist demands to prioritise logic and rationality (Byan-Wilson 2024, 25)

 In the case of Peruvian American artist Sarah Zapata, Bryan-Wilson highlights how her furry sculptures wield tactilty and pleasure as political tools, refuting the ‘hands-off’ protocols of art spectatorship (2024, 23).
 Using materials that cry out for touch nurtures a relational approach.
-It « connects the human and the non-human » (Bryan-Wilson 2024, 23) which, in a mapping context, can therefore (re-)connect us to the living nature of the represented land.
+It queers the field of possibilities and « connects the human and the non-human » (Bryan-Wilson 2024, 23) which, in a mapping context, can therefore (re-)connect us to the living nature of the represented land.

+### Where we are

+Now we slowly emerge from the fuzzy patches to wonder: where are we ?

+---

-> ingold: wayfinding
+ingold: wayfinding
->

 > Tim Ingold, in his book titled *Lines: Brief history* (2016 [2007]) distinguishes modalities of travel, and thus the relationship between the traveller and the land.
 On the one end, wayfaring

 > travel